 The load-carrying capacity of a pile depends on the properties of the soil in which it is embedded.
 Axial load from a pile is normally transmitted to the soil through skin friction along the shaft and end-bearing at its tip.
-A horizontal load on a vertical pile is transmitted to the subsoil primarily by horizontal subgrade reaction generated in the upper part of the shaft.
+A horizontal load on a vertical pile is transmitted to the soil primarily by horizontal subgrade reaction generated in the upper part of the shaft.
 Lateral load capacity of a single pile depends on the soil reaction developed and the structural capacity of the shaft under bending.
 It would be essential to investigate the lateral load capacity of the pile using appropriate values of horizontal subgrade modulus of the soil.
-Alternatively, piles may be installed in rake.

-6.3.1 The ultimate load capacity of a pile may be estimated by means of static formula on the basis of soil test results, or by using a dynamic pile formula using data obtained during driving the pile.
-However, dynamic pile driving formula should be generally used as a measure to control the pile driving at site.
+6.3.1 The ultimate load capacity of a pile should be estimated by means of static formula based on soil test results.
 Pile capacity should preferably be confirmed by initial load tests [see IS 2911 (Part 4)].

 The settlement of pile obtained at safe load/working load from load-test results on a single pile shall not be directly used for estimating the settlement of a structure.
 The settlement may be determined on the basis of subsoil data and loading details of the structure as a whole using the principles of soil mechanics.

-6.3.1.1 Static formula
+6.3.1.1 Vertical load capacity (using static formula)

 The ultimate load capacity of a single pile may be obtained by using static analysis, the accuracy being dependent on the reliability of the soil properties for various strata.
-When computing capacity by static formula, the shear strength parameters obtained from a limited number of borehole data and laboratory tests should be supplemented, wherever possible by in-situ shear strength obtained from field tests.
-The two separate static formulae, commonly applicable for cohesive and non-cohesive soil respectively, are indicated in Annex B. Other formula based on static cone penetration test [see IS 4968 (Parts 1, 2 and 3)] and standard penetration test (see IS 2131) are given in B-3 and B-4.
+When computing capacity by static formula, the shear strength parameters obtained from a limited number of borehole data and laboratory tests should be supplemented, wherever possible, by in-situ shear strength obtained from field tests.
+The two separate static formula, commonly applicable for cohesive and non-cohesive soil are indicated in Annex B. Other formula based on static cone penetration test [see IS 4968 (Parts 1, 2 and 3)] and standard penetration test (see IS 2131) are given in B-3 and B-4.